Josua-SR/kb-pages/debian-imx6.md

    Note: When choosing USB, a version of U-Boot must be already installed on the device.

-3. Write Debian Installation ISO to a **different** USB drive (for offline installation)
+3. Write Debian Installation ISO to a **different** USB drive (for offline installation only)

-   Download [debian-10.0.0-armhf-xfce-CD-1.iso](https://cdimage.debian.org/debian-cd/current/armhf/iso-cd/debian-10.0.0-armhf-xfce-CD-1.iso) and place it as a file on a USB drive formatted with a filesystem supported by Debian, such as ext4.
+   Download [debian-10.5.0-armhf-xfce-CD-1.iso](https://cdimage.debian.org/debian-cd/current/armhf/iso-cd/debian-10.5.0-armhf-xfce-CD-1.iso) and place it as a file on a USB drive formatted with a filesystem supported by Debian, such as ext4.

 4. Perform Installation